typelevel/typelevel.github.com/_posts/2013-06-24-deriving-instances-1.md

 <div class="updated">
   <strong>Edit:</strong> This post has been updated to expand the motivating example and change the wording a little.
+Thanks to Miles Sabin for his suggestions.
 </div>